baskar007/rtmpsnoop/README.md

-# rtmpSnoop - The RTMP sniffer!
+# rtmpsnoop - The RTMP sniffer!

+## difference between Andrea Fabrizi rtmpSnoop

+* Supports more than one output format at the same time
+* Default output is rtmpdump
+* Small changes in rtmpdump format
+* lib/ was changed to rtmpsnoop_lib/ so you can put that in your python library folder.

-**rtmpSnoop** lets you to sniff RTMP streams from live TV, online channels and straming services and dump the RTMP properties in many formats.
+**rtmpsnoop** lets you to sniff RTMP streams from live TV, online channels and straming services and dump the RTMP properties in many formats.
 You can analyse both live and dumped streams.

 ## Features